RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 - At least 1GB of free memory

   For performance this tool keeps a lot of data in memory.
-This also helps multi-threading, allowing the tool to work faster by doing tasks in paralel.
+This also helps multi-threading, allowing the tool to work faster by doing tasks in parallel.

+  If you want to change the memory settings, you can manually edit the line containing:

+  EXTRA_JVM_ARGUMENTS="-Xms128m -Xmx256m"

+  In the bin/rpki-validator or bin/rpki-validator.bat files.

+  Be aware though that if you give this tool too little memory it will become slow first, and then stop working properly.

 Usage
 -----

 = Unzip (we think you've done that or you wouldn't be reading this...)
-= Run the validator from the root folder
+= Run the RPKI Validator from the root folder

     ./bin/rpki-validator [OPTIONS]